-Moving averages indicate a "hold" signal for large hotels, but a "buy" signal for small hotels.
-Standardized prices of large and small hotels continue to soften, an indication to keep your gunpowder dry.
+Moving averages indicate a "sell" signal for large hotels and a "buy" signal for small hotels.
+Standardized prices of large hotels continue to soften, while small hotel prices remain relatively stationary.
 Exhibit 7 graphs the prices reported in Exhibit 6.
-The price of large hotels fell almost 5 percent, while the price of small hotels remained relatively flat at .3 percent this quarter.
+The price of large hotels fell almost 6 percent, while the price of small hotels remained relatively flat at .9 percent this quarter.